5 Ways to Flatlays

 Again, experiment with it, work with colours and shapes to create different aesthetics.
 And of course, it’ll depend on what you’re taking the flatlay for – if it’s travel you may use maps, old plane tickets and cameras, which you wouldn’t see as much in a beauty review.
 My go-to props are a good old magazine (Porter is fab for those photo worthy spreads!), some sunglasses, perfume bottles, candles and jewellery – I prefer gold for my photos, but that’s just my aesthetic, you do you.
 But of course, don’t go crazy, use the negative space as you don’t want to completely pollute the photo or make it look cluttered.
 I tend to go one or two big statement props, which tend to frame the object I’m shooting, and then use the smaller pieces to compliment it.
 You can find props in so many shops, but personally I tend to look in TK Maxx, Tiger, H&M and Homesense (and they won’t break the bank!).
 Here are some pieces I’ve found online which are perfect props if you want a little head start:

 This is similar to the props I guess, but it’s also a point in itself – I don’t know.
 It’s also not a necessity, it’s just another good thing to experiment with.
-Try adding layers to your base/background, for instance adding a blanket or scarf, or even just a coloured piece of card in the corner.
-Obviously you don’t have to, some like just a white or block colour background (probably me tbh) but, I feel like I’ve already said this a thousand times my bad, it adds some dimension to it and it can add something, or balance out a picture.
-It doesn’t have to be half of the picture, it can be literally a corner, or 3/4s of it, it just depends what feel you want to go for or how many props you’re using, as you don’t want to make it too busy.
+Try adding layers to your base/background.
+For instance adding a blanket or scarf, or even just a coloured piece of card in the corner.
+Obviously you don’t have to.
+Some like just a white or block colour background (probably me tbh).
+But, I feel like I’ve already said this a thousand times my bad, it adds some dimension to it and it can add something, or balance out a picture.
+It doesn’t have to be half of the picture, it can be literally a corner, or 3/4s of it.
+It just depends what feel you want to go for or how many props you’re using.
+You don’t want to make it too busy.
 Just think what materials, colours, textures, patterns you could use – there’s really no wrong answer.

 So long as you have a tripod (or a pile of boxes and books if you’re me) then you can do this on your own, either by risking it and just whacking a timer on and hoping for the best, or if you have a canon (I’m not sure about other camera brands) use the in-camera wifi to connect the camera on your phone on an app and use that as almost a remote for your camera, so you can see what it all looks like.
 I won’t go too much into it but check out LexiLife’s post if you want to know more about self-photography, she lays it out so simply!

 Speaking of lighting, it’s good to have solid lighting but in these winter months it’s not the easiest.
-So don’t worry if you don’t get that too white to be true background or perfect bold product, because you can touch it up later, especially the white background.
-Again, I do advice you try and get the best lighting you can, or up the ISO/exposure on your camera, but don’t worry about perfection.
+So don’t worry if you don’t get that too white to be true background or perfect bold product.
+You can touch it up later, especially the white background.
+Again, I do advice you try and get the best lighting you can.
+Or up the ISO/exposure on your camera, but don’t worry about perfection.

 Until next time,